“The larger the island of knowledge,

 TRIP PLANNING: Online Maps & Nautical Charts

-Paddling is about time spent on the water, but you still need to get there and back, and probably camp somewhere along the way; you’ll need maps of terra firma for that, and an excellent place to start is MSR.
-Offering free online topographical maps and USGS aerial photographs, MSR’s resources are searchable by city or latitude/longitude.
-Although only black-and-white, these satellite photos are usually of a much higher resolution and image quality than similar images from GoogleMaps and other online sources, and cover the entire US, not just select urban areas.
+Paddling is about time spent on the water, but you still need to get there and back, and probably camp somewhere along the way.
+You’ll need maps of terra firma for that, and an excellent place to start is Google Maps.
+Offering free online topographical maps and aerial photographs, Google Map’s resources are searchable by city or latitude/longitude.

-Besides depicting access roads and trails, the topo information can be used to determine which shorelines may be safe for landing and camping, and which not.
+The topo information can be used to determine which shorelines may be safe for landing and camping, and which not.
 Though no substitute for a proper marine navigational chart, a lot can be learned by studying such topo maps, and should be part of the plan for any successful trip.